NaiyanJones/naiyanjones.github.io/_posts/2020-06-09-updating-reddit-research.md

 I thoroughly enjoyed my master's at Birmingham and everything I learned.
 But in the end, I decided due to my mental health I wouldn't be pursuing a PhD in autumn 2019.

 Following on from that at the start of 2020 my father had a heart attack.
 Luckily, I was at the house at the time and performed CPR until the ambulance came.
-He was hospitalised, recovered and was discharged before Covid-19 became a major issue in the UK.
-So dodged a bullet there given his at risk category.
+He was hospitalised, recovered and was discharged.
+Since then he has slowly been improving his health for the better and I've been supporting him.

 ### Switching to Zotero